 NORDIC NOIR is a concept especially well-known in literature and cinema.
 In the context of NJORD Biennale the theme is present in the following three interpretations:

 - NORDIC NOIR meaning the underlying, the eerie, the unknown.

 - NORDIC NOIR meaning the meditative, mindfulness, looking inwards, contemplation.

 - NORDIC NOIR meaning the impact of the dark, Nordic winter landscapes, which is also the setting for the Biennale

-NJORD Biennale 2018 presents ghost stories for children, visuals and sound art, contemplative classic concerts and songs that reflect this multi-facetted theme.
+NJORD Biennale 2018 presented ghost stories for children, visuals and sound art, contemplative classic concerts and songs that reflect this multi-facetted theme.

 We are delighted to welcome celebrated, Icelandic composer Anna Thorvaldsdottir as our composer-in-residence in 2018.
 Anna Thorvaldottir's poetic music reflects many aspects of NORDIC NOIR.
 We look forward to presenting her works in various artistic constellations with other composers as well as with visuals, poetry and other art forms.